 Who can access SWITC?

-Non-Government Organisations (NGOs) funded Department of Communities, Child Safety and Disability Services under the Disability Services portfolio of the Queensland Government are eligible to access interpreting and translation services through SWITC.
+NGOs funded by the Department of Communities, Child Safety and Disability Services under the Disability and Community care portfolio of the Queensland Government are eligible to access interpreting and translation services through SWITC.

 The SWITC program offers support to people who are: